reduxjs/react-redux/docs/introduction/why-use-react-redux.md

 While Redux can be used with any UI layer, it was originally designed and intended for use with React.
 There are [UI binding layers for many other frameworks](https://redux.js.org/introduction/ecosystem#library-integration-and-bindings), but React Redux is maintained directly by the Redux team.

-As the offical Redux binding for React, React Redux is kept up-to-date with any API changes from either library, to ensure that your React components behave as expected.
+As the official Redux binding for React, React Redux is kept up-to-date with any API changes from either library, to ensure that your React components behave as expected.
 Its intended usage adopts the design principles of React - writing declarative components.

-### It Encourages Good React Architecture

-React components are a lot like functions.
-While it's possible to write all your code in a single function, it's usually better to split that logic into smaller functions that each handle a specific task, making them easier to understand.

-Similarly, while you can write large React components that handle many different tasks, it's usually better to split up components based on responsibilities.
-In particular, it is common to have "container" components that are responsible for collecting and managing some kind of data, and "presentational" components that simply display UI based on whatever data they've received as props.

-**The React Redux `connect` function generates "container" wrapper components that handle the process of interacting with the store for you**.
-That way, your own components can focus on other tasks, whether it be collecting other data, or just displaying a piece of the UI.
-In addition, **`connect` abstracts away the question of _which_ store is being used, making your own components more reusable**.

-As a general architectural principle, **we want to keep our own components "unaware" of Redux**.
-They should simply receive data and functions as props, just like any other React component.
-This ultimately makes it easier to test and reuse your own components.

 ### It Implements Performance Optimizations For You